learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Back-end development/Algorithm/Searching Algorithms/Searching Algorithms.md

 5) What is a hash table and how is it used in searching algorithms?
 Answer: A hash table is a data structure that maps keys to values using a hash function.
 It is used in search algorithms to achieve constant time lookup of values.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about Searching Algorithms
-{{< /ask_chatgpt >}}

-As an AI language model, I don't have access to the current pages on the internet.
-But I can list some general web pages which give an introduction to Searching algorithms, where you can learn more about this topic.

-1. GeeksforGeeks.org's Searching Algorithms page

-2. TutorialsPoint.com's Searching Algorithms page

-3. Khan Academy's Searching Algorithms page

-4. Programiz.com's Searching Algorithms page

-5. Brilliant.org's Introduction to Searching Algorithms

-6. Edureka.co's Introduction to Searching Algorithms

-7. Tutorialspoint.com's Types of Searching Algorithms

-8. Stackabuse.com's A Simple Introduction to Searching Algorithms

-9. Codecademy's Searching Algorithms

-10. Coursera.org's Searching Algorithms and Data Structures.